My name is David C Justin and I’m the CopyGeek – part Copywriter, part Star Wars Geek.

 As it happened, one of my school peers was following my blog.
 He loved my style and asked me to write for his new website development company.
 The pay was lousy and the gigs were infrequent but I didn’t care.
 I was just excited about putting that college degree to good use!

 From there, I slowly expanded my client list, working as a part-time freelance copywriter with some awesome companies that challenged me to develop my copywriting skills and to grow as an individual.
-And after 18 years, I left AT&T to pursue a career as a copywriter.
+And after 18 years with AT&T, I left to pursue a career as a copywriter.

 How I Got Started as a Star Wars Geek…